HaiderMalikk/Reddish-Trends/README.md

 - **Hosting:** Vercel, Heroku

 ## Why the Website Was Made
-TradeSenseAI was created to provide traders with a more comprehensive tool for stock prediction by combining traditional financial data with social sentiment analysis.
+Reddish Trends was created to provide traders with a more comprehensive tool for stock prediction by combining traditional financial data with social sentiment analysis.
 This approach aims to offer more accurate predictions and actionable insights, helping traders make informed decisions in the stock market.
 - Please note that the webiste is still in progress and the fetures may be subject to change in the future.

 ## File Structure